 - Professional qualifications

 The Daily editors and the lead writers for the section being applied for will assess each application.

 To apply for a position, check out the positions below and apply using this form.

 - Headline writers.
 Writers will keep track of Pokémon news and post these articles directly to Daily.
 These posts are exempted from the Writer’s Workshop process.
 News posts must be overseen by an Editor or the relevant sectional editor.

-- Pokémon Gaming writers — your focus is to write content surrounding the games — be it new games like Sun and Moon or old games.
+- Pokémon Gaming writers.
+Your focus is to write content surrounding the games — be it new games or old.
 You may speculate on things like new features, talk about old features, write comparisons for the games, gather opinions, etc.

 - Pokémon Animé writers.
 You can’t stop talking about the anime, can you?
 Write about the Pokémon anime.
 Writers in this team talk about the anime in general, character development, give your own opinions or gather those of others, make predictions, speculate, etc.